dsor-isr/MIR-Competition-2024/README.md

 ![Turn_virtual_joystick_on](https://github.com/joaolehodey/MIR-Competition-2024/assets/69345264/712050cf-608b-4dc6-81f6-9840072d41cd)

+**Finally, the information about the controller you need to design and the model of the vehicle can be found in the CHALLENGE.pdf file.**

 ### Additionally, some of the following tools may be usefull to help you:
 * Plotjuggler: https://github.com/facontidavide/PlotJuggler (***Highly Recomended For Plotting and Debugging***)
   - Install using: sudo apt install ros-humble-plotjuggler-ros